mth/yeti/doc/intro.rst

 Ignoring the argument
 ++++++++++++++++++++++++

-There is an another way of definining function that do not want to use it's argument value.
+There is an another way of defining function that do not want to use it's argument value.
 ::